sodazone/ocelloids-sdk/README.md

 ```
 </details>

-In this example, we introduce the concept of a dynamic query.
-We initialize `seenAddresses` with ALICE, and the `dynamicQuery` with the initial filter.
-As new addresses are encountered, the dynamic query is updated.
+This example introduces the concept of a dynamic query.
+As new addresses are encountered, the dynamic query is updated with the newly seen addresses by calling `dynamicQuery.change()`.
+This ensures that future events will be filtered based on the updated set of addresses.

 ## Development